isomerpages/sndgo-careers/index.md

   - infopic:
       title: App Design & Development
       description: >-
-        Harness the power of tech to build apps we use to work, live, play, learn and more.
+        Harness the power of tech to build applications we use to work, live, play, learn and more.
       button: More
       url: /tech-careers/application-design-development-and-deployment/
       alt: App Design & Development